 As spring fever hits us all, it is time to say goodbye to that dirt and those germs and get your home in shape for the spring!
-We want you to take advantage of these spring cleaning tips.
+We want you to take advantage of these spring cleaning tips to make your home as fresh as possible.

 -dust crown molding and baseboards